 - Genre: There are a huge variety of adventure stories.
-In a sense, all stories are adventure stories.
-The genres between different adventure stories vary.
+The genres between different adventure stories can vary from The Western to Fantasy to Science Fiction to Swashbuckler.
 Let's take what are generally considered to be the two greatest works of George Lucas: Indiana Jones and Star Wars.
 Indiana Jones is set in the past, and revolves around an archaeologist armed with a gun who explores ancient ruins among other things, and Star Wars is about a knight armed with a lightsaber who's battling an evil empire.
 They may seem different, but in actuality, they're not.
 They're both adventure stories.
 Decide what type of adventure you want your characters to have.

 - Characters: This is important.
 You need to decide your hero's personality.
 Is he/she heroic?
 Lots of adventure stories have heroic main characters, although this is not a necessity, it's up to you what they are like.
 Your audience should feel something for your character.
 If you want, you can come up with a background story for your character.